Translation lookaside buffer: Virtualization and x86 TLB

 With the advent of virtualization for server consolidation, a lot of effort has gone into making the x86 architecture easier to virtualize and to ensure better performance of virtual machines on x86 hardware.

 Normally, entries in the x86 TLBs are not associated with a particular address space; they implicitly refer to the current address space.
 Hence, every time there is a change in address space, such as a context switch, the entire TLB has to be flushed.
 Maintaining a tag that associates each TLB entry with an address space in software and comparing this tag during TLB lookup and TLB flush is very expensive, especially since the x86 TLB is designed to operate with very low latency and completely in hardware.
 In 2008, both Intel (Nehalem) and AMD (SVM) have introduced tags as part of the TLB entry and dedicated hardware that checks the tag during lookup.
-Even though these are not fully exploited, it is envisioned that in the future, these tags will identify the address space to which every TLB entry belongs.
-Thus a context switch will not result in the flushing of the TLB – but just changing the tag of the current address space to the tag of the address space of the new task.
+Not all operating systems made full use of these tags immediately, but Linux 4.14 started using them to identify recently used address spaces, since the 12-bits PCIDs (4095 different values) are insufficient for all tasks running on a given CPU.